peter88213/scap_novx/docs/index.md

 - Notes with colored text are converted to characters, locations, or items.
 - Connections between sections and characters/locations/items are considered.
 - If a noveltree project already exists, Character/Location/Item XML files are generated instead.
-- The *scap2novx* release includes a sample Scapple file with note styles to import.
+- The *scap_novx* release includes a sample Scapple file with note styles to import.

 ## Requirements